 A Zero-Day vulnerability is usually detected either by hackers or by some third-party security firm.
 In the case of hackers, they make good use of vulnerability until it is fixed.
 In case a third-party security firm discovers a Zero-Day Flaw or a Zero-Day Vulnerability, they inform the manufacturers of the software or hardware system so that they can rush to work on a fix, usually known as a Zero-Day patch, and give it some time to patch it.

 How Microsoft deals with Vulnerabilities

 Normally, there is a Patch Tuesday at Microsoft.Microsoft uses various terms to describe the software updates and patches released by it.
 On every second Tuesday of a month, Microsoft releases a set of patches or fixes that apply to its range of products, including the Windows operating system.
 The patches are normally for vulnerabilities or problems found in case of routine software life cycle maintenance.

 A Security Update is a widely released fix for a product-specific, security-related vulnerability.
 Security vulnerabilities are rated based on their severity.
 The severity rating is indicated in the Microsoft security bulletin as critical, important, moderate, or low.

 It also helps to keep things such as operating systems, installed software and browsers updated.
-In most cases, there are popular programs like browsers and operating systems that are scanned for Zero Day vulnerabilities and misused by the cyber criminals.
-Though not full protection, you are somewhat protected if your software and firmware (hardware) is up to date with all the updates released for the products – at least you won’t be exploited via known vulnerabilities if you are up to date.
-Deploying an Intrusion Detection Software Anti-Exploit Tool or a Firewall which can detect such attacks can help.
+In most cases, there are popular programs like browsers and operating systems that are scanned for Zero-Day vulnerabilities and misused by the cybercriminals.
+Though not full protection, you are somewhat protected if your software and firmware (hardware) are up to date with all the updates released for the products – at least you won’t be exploited via known vulnerabilities if you are up to date.
+Deploying an Intrusion Detection Software Anti-Exploit Tool or a Firewall that can detect such attacks can help.